kash-jay/30MFF/README.md

 Overall, the animations were used to give the website a smoother feeling just to improve user experience.

 ## Evaluation
 Overall, I think I met my expectations in this project.
 I ended up adding a few elements to my wireframe, which I otherwise stuck to throughout the development of this project.
-If I could go back and change my project, I would probably find a way to link the 30MFF video to a product or service, and I would change the website to one that is selling the product, instead of having an informational website.
+If I could go back and change my project, I would probably find a way to link the 30MFF video to a product or service, and I would change the website to one that is selling the product, instead of having created an informational website.